winglang/wing/CONTRIBUTING.md

 * Answering questions in the [Wing Slack]
 * Posting or answering questions in [Wing Discussions]

-If you aren't sure where to start, check out issues tagged with the [good first issue] label.
+If you aren't sure where to start, check out issues tagged with the [good first issue] label!

 [GitHub issue]: https://github.com/winglang/wing/issues
 [open pull requests]: https://github.com/winglang/wing/pulls?q=is:pr+is:open+sort:updated-desc